michaelpeacock/demo-siem-optimization/instructions/00-executive-demo.md

 > What you are seeing here is a simple web interface for the Confluent Sigma.
 I mentioned earlier that the data being sent into Confluent in this demonstration was taken during a data exfiltration exercise.
 You may also remember that I said DNS was a favorite channel for exploitation by baddies.
 So let's see if we can develop a sigma rule to exposes this.
 Data exfiltration likely means that someone has a bot or trojan inside our network and they want to send data out to a collecting server.
 One innocuous way to do this is make legitimate DNS queries from the trojan but encode the data in the DNS query.

-5. Go to the "Sigma Rules" tab and paste the rule.
-Click the "publish" button when ready.
+5. Go to the "Sigma Rules" tab and click the "+" sign to add a new rule.
+Paste the rule below and click the "Publish Changes" button when ready.
 Show the rule in "Sigma Rules".
     ```yml
     title: Possible DNS exfiltration
     status: test